MicrosoftDocs/azure-reference-other/azure-monitor-ref/tables/synapsesqlpoolexecrequests.md

 | TenantId | string |  |
 | TimeGenerated | datetime | The timestamp (UTC) of when the log was generated. |
 | Type | string | The name of the table |

+_* Command2, which is available in sys.dm_pdw_exec_requests and contains the full query text, is not supported on the SynapseSqlPoolExecRequests table._